|

 Socially Responsible Investments (SRI) with its clients.
 Its

-mandate is to continue to provide interest-free investments
+mandate is to continue to provide interest-free solutions to

 its clients.
 With a highly motivated and skilled team, that